PLEASE EXCUSE OUR TAP PAGES, WE ARE GOING THROUFH SOME RECONSTRUCTION AND WE APPRECIATE YOUR PATIENCE AND UNDERSTANDING.

-The Transition Assistance Program (TAP) prepare eligible service members and their families to face the many challenges of transitioning from active duty back to civilian life.
-TAP enables Sailors to fulfill the requirements of the Veterans Opportunity to Work (VOW) to Hire Heroes Act of 2012 and meet their Career Readiness Standards (CRS) as mandated by the TAP for Military Personnel Department of Defense Instruction 1332.35
+The Transition Assistance Program (TAP) prepare eligible Service members and their families to face the many challenges of transitioning from active duty back to civilian life.
+TAP enables Service members to fulfill the requirements of the Veterans Opportunity to Work (VOW) to Hire Heroes Act of 2012 and meet their Career Readiness Standards (CRS) as mandated by the TAP for Military Personnel Department of Defense Instruction 1332.35.

 History of Transition

-In 1990, Congress established a program to assist transitioning service members due to the mandate reduction in forces.
-The task was led by the United States Army called the Army Career Alumni Program (ACAP).
-Shortly after in 1991, the National Defense Authorization Act (NDAA) established the Transition Assistance Program and set forth 10 U.S.C, 1142, in means of minimizing any hardships of service members transitioning from military to civilian life.
+In 1990, Congress established a program to assist transitioning Service members due to the mandate reduction in forces.
+The United States Army called the Army Career Alumni Program (ACAP) led the task.
+Shortly after in 1991, the National Defense Authorization Act (NDAA) established the Transition Assistance Program (TAP) and set forth 10 U.S.C, 1142, in means of minimizing any hardships of Service members transitioning from military to civilian life.

-TAP is overseen by Office of Secretary Defense (OSD) and is a partnership with the following agencies:
+TAP overseen by the Office of Secretary Defense (OSD) and is a partnership with the following agencies:

 - Department of Labor (DOL)